DataDog/datadog-operator/docs/secret_management.md

 ```

 Then, during the installation or the update of the "Datadog Operator" deployment the value parameter: `.Values.secretBackend.command` should be set with the secret backend command path (inside the container).
-Also don't for get use the "custom" Datadog Operator container image.
+Also don't forget to use the "custom" Datadog Operator container image.

 ```console
 $ helm [install|upgrade] dd-operator --set "secretBackend.command=/my-secret-backend.sh" --set "image.repository=datadog-operator-with-secret-be" ./chart/datadog-operator
 success
 ```

-### How deploy agents using the secret backend feature with DatadogDeployment
+### How deploy agents using the secret backend feature with DatadogAgent

 To activate the secret backend feature in the `DatadogAgent` configuration, the `spec.credentials.useSecretBackend` parameter should be set to `true`.